4th murder hornet nest destroyed in northwestern Washington

 Late last week, the department posted that it had a “concerning” report about another possible Asian giant hornet sighting about 20 miles (32 kilometers) east of where the other nests had been discovered.

 A dead Asian giant hornet was also discovered closer to Seattle near Marysville in mid-June.
-Entomologists from the state and U.S. Agriculture departments said it appeared to be unrelated to the findings of the hornets in Canada and near Blaine.
+Entomologists from the state and U.S. Agriculture departments said it appeared to be unrelated to the findings of the hornets in Canada and near Blaine, Washington.

 The 2-inch-long (5-centimeter-long) invasive insects, first found near the U.S.-Canadian border in December 2019, are native to Asia and pose a threat to honeybees and native hornet species.
 While not particularly aggressive toward humans, their sting is extremely painful and repeated stings, though rare, can kill.